1757WestwoodRobotics/prog-docs/src/tools/python/classes/README.md

                    # the instance of the class
 ```

-In the next couple of sub lessons we will look at each of these parts in more depth
+In the next couple of sub lessons we will look at each of these parts in more depth.

-{{#authors lmaxwell24}}
+{{#authors lmaxwell24,stao5}}